Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Introduction

+{\changes Recently, determining the minimal width of FNNs, \emph{i.e.} the minimum number of neurons per layer, for the UAP has attracted much attention \cite{Lu2017Expressive,Hanin2018Approximating,Johnson2019Deep,Kidger2020Universal,Park2021Minimum,Beise2020Expressiveness}. {\changess The goal of these studies is to provide upper and lower bounds on the minimum width of the networks. } Generally, the lower bounds are obtained by providing counter-examples that can not be well approximated and the upper bounds are given by specific constructions.
+The construction in the above works can be summarized as some encoding schemes where additional dimensions (or neurons) are needed \cite{Park2021Minimum}.
+The construction in this paper is significantly different as we do not introduce any additional dimensions. }

-Recently, determining the minimal width of FNN for UAP attracted a lot of attention \cite{Lu2017Expressive, Johnson2019Deep, Kidger2020Universal, Park2021Minimum, Beise2020Expressiveness}.
-We do not intend to give a literature overview on this topic and instead refer to the recent survey in \cite{Park2021Minimum}.
-For example, for continuous scalar functions on a compact domain in $\mathbb{R}^d$, and networks with monotone and continuous activations (such as the well-known ReLU and leaky-ReLU), the minimal width for the uniform UAP is $w_{\min} \ge d+1$ \cite{Johnson2019Deep}.
-It indicates that $d$ is the corner width to prevent the UAP.
-The results could be understood from the property of level sets of the target function \cite{Hanin2018Approximating, Johnson2019Deep}, which is heavily related to the topology theory.
-Our results go a step further and examine the approximation power of these networks, especially the leaky-ReLU network.
+For continuous scalar functions on a compact domain in $\mathbb{R}^d$ and networks with monotone and continuous activations (such as the well-known ReLU and leaky-ReLU functions), the minimal width of the uniform UAP is $w_{\min} \ge d+1$ \cite{Johnson2019Deep}.
+This indicates that $d$ is a corner width, which prevents the UAP.
+The results can be understood from the property of level sets of a target function \cite{Hanin2018Approximating,Johnson2019Deep}, which is heavily related to topology theory.
+Our results go a step further and examine the approximation power of these networks, especially the leaky-ReLU {\changes neural networks}.

-\textbf{Outline.} We state the main result for leaky-ReLU networks in Section \ref{sec:main} which includes ideas and key lemmas to derive the main result.
-In Section \ref{sec:proof} we provide formal proof of the theorems, where the subsections are corresponding to the ideas listed in Section \ref{sec:main}.
-Finally, in Section \ref{sec:discussion} we discuss networks with more general activations.
+\textbf{Outline.} We state the main result for leaky-ReLU networks in Section \ref{sec:main}, which includes ideas and key lemmas to derive the main result.
+Section \ref{sec:proof} provides a formal proof of the theorems, where the subsections correspond to the ideas listed in Section \ref{sec:main}. {\changes In Section \ref{sec:discussion} we discuss networks with more general activation functions.
+Finally, a brief conclusion is made in Section \ref{sec:conclusion}.}